yereverluvinunclebert/Panzer-OHM-Gauge-VB6/README.md

 ![panzer-temperature-OHM-help](https://github.com/yereverluvinunclebert/Panzer-OHM-Gauge-VB6/assets/2788342/55c5a56f-2ba6-4dad-8649-d8a9314cc9d5)

- The Panzer CPU Gauge VB6 gauge is Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.
+ The Panzer OHM Gauge VB6 gauge is Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.

  This version was developed on Windows 7 using 32 bit VisualBasic 6 as a FOSS